michaelruocco/idv-context/README.md

 *   Add spring app integration test for context expiry and endpoint to control time from test

+*   Add postman collection to repo and run in build pipeline

 *   Tidy up cloud formation templates and try out creating API gateway

 *   Make stub delays and identity lookup timeout configurable (by channel / add identity eligibility policy?)